bodrick/awesome/TOPICS.md

 *   [AlbertMN/AssistantComputerControl](https://github.com/AlbertMN/AssistantComputerControl) - Control your computer with your Google Home or Amazon Alexa assistant!
 *   [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your Second Brain supercharged by Generative AI 🧠 Dump all your files and chat with your personal assistant on your files & more using GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...
 *   [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
 *   [alexa-pi/AlexaPi](https://github.com/alexa-pi/AlexaPi) - Alexa client for all your devices! # No active development.
 PRs welcome # consider https://github.com/respeaker/avs instead